vbookshelf/Breast-Cancer-Analyzer/README.md

 Live Web App:

 This is a prototype for a freely available online tool that can detect two forms of Breast Cancer on histopathology image patches.
-The app can process many images at the same time.
+The existing histopathology process is time consuming and small malignant areas can be missed.
+This app can help speed up a pathologist's workflow and provide diagnosis support.

 <b>The app has two models.
 Each model can detect one of the following:</b>